 While the Waikiki Aquarium packs more into this small space than it appears possible, it will still only take you an hour or two to adequately experience the entire aquarium.
 So, it is easy to enjoy the exhibits without devoting your entire day to this one activity.
 Feel free to start with either the indoor or outdoor exhibits.
 I would recommend going the opposite direction of any visitors in front of you to avoid bottlenecks.
 If your kids are like mine, they will want to go back and forth several times during your visit.
 Because of the small size, this is easy to do.
 The aquarium does allow reentry on the same day if you get your hand stamped before leaving the first time.

 The Waikiki Aquarium is a small but entertaining attraction located just down the street from Waikiki beach.
 It is a great place for families to get out of the sun for an hour or two and learn about the amazing marine life that thrives around the Hawaiian islands.
 If you would like to have more information on the aquarium, visit their website.
-For more ideas on what to do in Honolulu, see my post on the Honolulu Zoo.
-For places to eat in Honolulu, see my posts on Lulu’s and Maui Brewing Company.
+For more ideas on what to do in Honolulu, see my post on the Honolulu Zoo and things to do in Waikiki with kids.
+For places to eat in Honolulu, see my posts on Duke’s, Lulu’s and Maui Brewing Company.
 Have you visited the Waikiki Aquarium?
 Leave a comment and let me know your thoughts.
 Happy travels!